o-ran-sc/pti-o2/docs/user-guide.rst

         "endpoint": "http://<SMO_HOST>:<SMO_PORT>/registration"
       }'

--  Subscribe to the O-Cloud resource change notification
+-  Subscribe to the INF platform resource change notification

    Assume you have an SMO, and the SMO have an API can be receive callback request

-   -  Create subscription in O-Cloud IMS
+   -  Create subscription in the INF O2 IMS

       .. code:: bash